MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-copy-existing-items-to-new-items.md

     ms.author: edupont

 ---
-# How to: Copy Existing Items to New Items
+# How to: Copy Existing Items to New Items in Austria
 You can group items with similar settings in an item catalog.
 When you add a new item, to save time, you can use the **Copy Item** function to copy an existing item to use as a template for a new item.

 ## To copy existing items to new items